50657472-416C6578656576/50657472-416C6578656576/README.md

 ### Hi there 👋

-- :octocat: I’m currently working on some sort of pet projects and university tasks
+- :octocat: Now I’m working on some sort of pet projects and university tasks

 - :mag_right: I’m currently learning:
   - :shipit: `C++` OOP and sport programming